Chesapeake in $2 billion midstream deal

+It sold the so-called midstream assets to Access Midstream Partners LP ACMP.N, the private equity backed partnership that bought most of Chesapeake’s other infrastructure assets earlier this year.

+The sale was done in tandem with another transaction in which U.S. pipeline and energy infrastructure company Williams (WMB.N) is paying $2.4 billion to buy a big stake in Access from private equity firm Global Infrastructure Partners (GIP).

-Chesapeake, which has said it will sell up to $14 billion in assets this year to pay debt and close a funding gap, first announced the so-called midstream deal six months ago.
+Chesapeake, which has said it will sell up to $19 billion in assets this year and next to cut debt and cover a funding gap, first announced that it would sell this latest package of so-called midstream assets six months ago, when it announced the sale of the Access partnership to GIP.

-The Oklahoma City, Oklahoma, company said it expects to reach deals worth $425 million for its remaining midstream properties by the end of the next year’s first quarter.
+Oklahoma City-based Chesapeake said it expects to reach deals worth $425 million for its remaining midstream properties by the end of the next year’s first quarter.

 Chesapeake said it also sold other oil and gas infrastructure located in Oklahoma and Texas during the fourth quarter for about $175 million.